RickHuizing/slimmer-coding-test/README - (design choices).txt

 To simplify things I used an h2 in-memory database which needs almost no setup but can be swapped out for a 'real' DB with minimal work.

+Most of the functionality of the rental process can be found in the service package and the CashMachine class in the model package.
+The design should allow for unit tests for most of the methods.
+Unit tests where not written because of time constraints.

+The way (most of) the project is organized is that Controllers receive API calls and use Services to handle the business logic and data manipulation.
+Interactions with the database are delegated to Repositories.